Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).

+> Looking for previous versions of this code sample?
+Check out the tags on the [releases](../../releases) GitHub page.

 ## How To Run This Sample

 Getting started is simple!
 To run this sample you will need: